docwhat/itsalltext/DEBUGGING.md

 1. Verify that it is set to show "all" errors, messages, etc.  Click the "all" tab/button.
 2. Check the Error Console for any errors from It's All Text! during startup.
 If there are any, then you should copy and paste them into your notes and mark them as start-up errors.
 3. Clear the console.
-This is to make finding problems easier.
+This is to make finding subsequent problems easier.

 ### Debug

 If you're debugging "normal usage" of IAT, then you can go to [http://docwhat.org/files/iat] and walk through those tests one by one.

-After each step check your Error Console and see if any errors from IAT have appeared.
-Make note of any that do appear.
+After each step check your Error Console and see if any errors from IAT have appeared and make a note of them.
 It's okay to record too much, we can clean up the info later.

 You may want to clear the Error Console regularly to make finding new messages easier.